Home

 I used to recommend here browsing the pages of Vicki Rene's "The Prettiest of the Pretty" website, this Geocities website was essential reading in the late 1990's.
 Sadly.
 Vicki departed this world in 2011.

-A composite image showing the effect of oestrogen levels as a child on the face of a post-puberty woman.
+A composite image showing the effect of Estrogen levels as a child on the face of a post-puberty woman.
 Left is with low levels and right with high.

 No Miracles